UCSF-TI/tipcc-web/docs/about/specs.md

 All nodes have AMD processors, except n14 and n29-n36 which have Intel processors.
 Nodes n12 & n13 have Nvidia Tesla M2070 graphics processing units (GPUs) which are [CUDA 2.0 compute compatibility](https://en.wikipedia.org/wiki/CUDA#GPUs_supported).
 Nodes n29-36: These nodes don't have the Scyld kernel and are maintained individually.
+The 13 communal nodes with a total of 264 cores are available too all users.
+The non-communal nodes are only available to specific groups and their members.

 Source: `pbsnodes`, `cat /proc/cpuinfo` and `grep -F SRCFG /opt/moab/etc/moab.cfg`.